minislel/TinderCopilotRewrite/README.md

 - Node.js
 - Chrome browser
 - Tinder Account
-- Gemini API key
+- Gemini/Openrouter API key

 1. Either clone the repository or download it as .ZIP and unpack it

 2. Run `npm install`

-3. In background.ts paste your API key

-4. Run `npm run dev`
+3. Run `npm run dev`

-5. Go to chrome://extensions/, check "Developer mode" and 'load unpacked', select the `dist` folder
+4. Go to chrome://extensions/, check "Developer mode" and 'load unpacked', select the `dist` folder

+5. Open the extension popup, select AI provider and model, Insert your API key

 ## TODO

-- Error handling
+- Bug fixes
-- User Popup for API key insertion
+- Support for more models
+- Evaluation of currently typed message
 - AI prompt improvement
 - Code cleanup
+- Support for Opera, Firefox